Home Compare KOG.OL vs OKE

 Profitability

-On profitability, Kongsberg Gruppen ASA ranks near the top of the group; ONEOK, Inc. sits in the weaker half.
+Kongsberg Gruppen ASA ranks near the top of the group on profitability; ONEOK, Inc. sits in the weaker half.

 Valuation

-On valuation, the gap still runs the same way: ONEOK, Inc. sits near the top of the group, while Kongsberg Gruppen ASA remains in the weaker half.
+The same broad pattern appears on valuation: ONEOK, Inc. ranks near the top of the group, while Kongsberg Gruppen ASA stays in the weaker half.

 Profitability — Dominant Gap